 No one ever wants to be charged with a DUI, and most people would do anything to avoid one.
 However, since we’re all only human, we make mistakes and may find a need for a Mississippi DUI lawyer.
 All it takes is one too many drinks with friends co-workers, or family and a touch of overconfidence to end up meeting hubris face on in the form of sobering lights and handcuffs.
-Say you live in Hattiesburg, have an unlucky night, and find yourself facing your first DUI charge — your immediate action is to hire a Hattiesburg attorney, like the experts at Braddock Law Firm, to address your chances at non-adjudication to avoid a DUI charge.
+Say you live in Gulfport, have an unlucky night, and find yourself facing your first DUI charge — your immediate action is to hire a Gulfport attorney, like the lawyers at Braddock Law Firm, to address your chances at non-adjudication to avoid a DUI charge.

 Non-adjudication is when a judge does not convict you of a DUI charge, meaning that you will avoid having a DUI on your record.
 You will, however, be responsible to pay all fees and fines as if you were convicted as well as attend an alcohol re-education program.
 The alternative to non-adjudication is to pay all of the fees and fines and be forced to have points added to your insurance, driving up the cost and your license suspended for 120 days.

 When pulled over, you may think back to a friend, or family member, mentioning that you can refuse the breathalyzer/field sobriety test administered by the officer.
 While this is true, you will be breaking the implied consent law — in essence, this says you must agree to the tests.
 If you refuse, you will be arrested under the assumption that you are inebriated and should not be driving.
 You will not be eligible for non-adjudication if you choose to refuse these tests when pulled over.